pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 This topic tells you about Tanzu Build Service dependencies.

-> **Important** Ubuntu Bionic will stop receiving support in April 2023.
-The
-> Bionic stack is deprecated and will be removed in a future release.
+> **Important** Ubuntu Bionic stack is deprecated and will be removed in a future release.
 > VMware recommends that you migrate builds to Jammy stacks.
 >For Tanzu Application Platform v1.5 and later, the default stack for Tanzu
 > Build Service is Jammy.